Sienci-Labs/Resources/experimental/ad-cutting-tools.md

 - Making a sign, 3D image, cutout shape, font depths (same depth doesn’t work for all)
 - When/Why use ¼ vs ⅛ bit
 - If you're a beginner, use larger bits while you learn because they're less likely to break and saves your mistakes
-- Where you can source those bits
+- Where you can source bits
 - How do you store your bits & keep them organized
 - Types of materials you typically cut
-- Add: where you can normally source those materials
+- Overlaps with "Tools & Router" page, so ensure this one covers more introductory/buying while the other covers mostly quick-reference material for handbook understanding

 ---